COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:data}, we present the two numerical weather prediction systems and our case study settings.
-In Section~\ref{sec:methods}, we review existing non-parametric and parametric methods for post-processing, discuss the limitations of current approaches, and introduce COBASE, our new methodology.
+In Section~\ref{sec:methods}, we review existing \ep{nonparametric} and parametric methods for \ep{postprocessing}, discuss the limitations of current approaches, and introduce COBASE, our new methodology.
 Section~\ref{sec:results} tests COBASE in our case studies.
 Finally, we draw conclusions and end with a general discussion in Section~\ref{sec:conclusions}.